MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-entity-relationships.md

 > [!NOTE]
 > Assign, Delete, Merge, and Reparent actions will not execute in the following situations:
 > - If the original parent row and requested action contain the same values.
 Example: Attempting to trigger an Assign and
->   choosing a contact that is already the owner of the record
+>   choosing a contact that is already the owner of the row
 > - Attempting to perform an action on a parent row that is already running a cascading action

 > [!NOTE]